Resource Center

 Mental Stimulation Ideas:

-1. Fill a Kong with peanut butter and freeze it.
+1. Fill a hollow toy with peanut butter and freeze it, making it a longer-lasting treat.

 3. Go slow on your daily walk so your dog has time to smell all the scents in the area and change your normal walking routine for new scents.